kalterBebapKacke/SubTextHighlight/README.md

 The following are the configurable parameters for subtitle generation:

 - **`input`** (`str` or whisper transcript output form, *required*):
   Path to the input file (e.g., video or transcript) or whisper transcript to be processed.
 Valid inputs are srt, ass, video, audio or plain text srt in srt string.
 If input is a video or audio, whisper will automatically transcribe the audio.
 If input is in srt or ass format (whether in plain str or as an input file) has to only contain one word per subtitle segment, otherwise the formatting might not work.
+Also a plain `stable_whisper.result.WhisperResult` can be inputted, when for example generating your own subtitles with stable whisper.

 - **`output`** (`str`, *required*):
   Path to where the output file should be stored.
 The file has to be either stored as an ass-file, or a video path (via **`input_video`**) could be inputted to make ffmpeg automatically burn in the subs into the output video.
 Be careful to use the right file extension.
 If output is `None`, then calling the edit class will return the `pysubs2.SSAFile` class of the formated subtitle.